Minding the gap: GW190521 as a straddling binary: Conclusions

 GW190521 has demonstrated that there must either be a population of BBH systems with both components within the PISN gap, or a population of component BHs with masses above the gap.
-The interpretation of GW190521 as a double-mass-gap BBH or a straddling binary depends on the assumed priors.
 Taking the conservative assumption that at least one of the components of GW190521 belongs to the already-observed population of BBH systems, we find that GW190521 is more likely to be a straddling binary.
 Future BBH observations will help resolve this question.
 While the measurement uncertainty on individual events is large and thus prior-dependent, a population of BBH systems will reveal the shape of the BBH mass distribution, allowing us to firmly measure the rate of double-mass-gap binaries compared to the rate of mergers with components above the gap.